aiidateam/aiida-website/docs/news/posts/2024-09-20-simpler-installation.md

 **Footnotes**

 [^1]:
-    It should be kept in mind, however, that these two changes come at the cost of lower performance, and should not be used in production.
+    It should be kept in mind, however, that these two changes come at the cost of lower performance, and should, at least for now, not be used in production (we are currently working on reducing possible limitations as much as possible).
 Rather, they are mainly intended for new users to get a running AiiDA instance quickly and be able to play around with the tool.
 The absence of the broker and daemon does not allow *submitting* of jobs, but only *running* them in a blocking manner (remote execution, e.g. on HPC resources, is still possible, though), and SQLite can handle concurrent writes to the database worse than PSQL.